dapucita/haxbotron/README.md

 `!help` shows you simple information about this bot.

-`!help!usage COMMAND` shows you how to use COMMAND command.
+`!help COMMAND` shows you how to use COMMAND command.

 `!stats` shows all players your stats.